We are aware that events currently unfolding around the Coronavirus are causing considerable uncertainty within the sector.

 Please be advised that we are working very closely with the DfE in relation to the Coronavirus (COVID-19) in order to provide up-to-date advice and guidance for members.

-You will appreciate that this is an ongoing conversation with government advice being updated daily and therefore we anticipate issuing a number of updates to the advice below over the coming days.
+You will appreciate that this is an ongoing conversation with government advice being updated daily and, therefore, we anticipate issuing a number of updates to the advice below over the coming days.

 Please note we will continue to add to this page when we have updates.

-A trainee can still be said to be ‘on programme’ even of they are unable to attend their placement school.
-We would recommend that trainees are offered alternative activities which will further their professional development, such as subject knowledge development, academic reading and research, access to online professional development modules, planning and assessment tasks etc. Trainees may also have opportunities to support virtual learning platforms for their placement schools (see third point).
+A trainee can still be said to be ‘on programme’ even if they are unable to attend their placement school.
+We would recommend that trainees are offered alternative activities which will further their professional development, such as subject knowledge development, academic reading and research, access to online professional development modules, planning and assessment tasks, etc. Trainees may also have opportunities to support virtual learning platforms for their placement schools (see third point).

 All accredited ITT providers must ensure:

 that training programmes are designed to provide trainee teachers with sufficient time being trained in schools (see note 5), early years and/or further education settings to enable them to demonstrate that they have met all the standards for QTS.
 This means they would typically be structured to include at least the following periods of time to be spent in training in schools, early years or further education settings (see note 6):

 - a four year undergraduate programme – 160 days (32 weeks)